 Not having a pair of too-small-for-me jeans in my closet has also never been a reason to skip a run or Crossfit workout.
 Though I’ve had plenty of other excuses…

 Donating clothing that is too big or too small for you doesn’t mean you are giving up or giving in.

 Just as giving away or loaning out your maternity clothing doesn’t mean you’ll never have another child.

 If only weight loss and maintenance were as simple as giving away or keeping clothing.

-Giving things away is not an end to the activity, goal or dream associated with them.
+Giving things away does not end the activity, goal, or dream associated with them.

 Just as owning a pair of running shoes doesn’t make you a runner giving away clothes that aren’t your current size doesn’t mean you’ll never be that size again.

-Often the act of clearing out the unused and unneeded things in our life gives us the time, space, clarity and motivation to reengage in our passions.
+Clearing out the unused and unneeded things in our life often gives us the time, space, clarity, and motivation to reengage in our passions.
 While it might seem counter-intuitive, clearing your closet of clothing that no longer fits could be the start of finding the time to eat well and exercise more.

 |Rachel Jonat is a world medalist rower turned marketing professional turned SAHM/writer.
 At The Minimalist Mom, Rachel writes about living a rich life with less stuff.
 Currently living on a windswept island in the middle of the Irish Sea, Rachel owns two pairs of jeans, loves taking the bus and is attempting to become a tea drinker.|